Postal Service Health Benefits (PSHB) Program

 USPS Annuitants Fact Sheet

 The Postal Service Reform Act of 2022 (PSRA) was signed into law in April 2022.
-Since then, the Office of Personnel Management (OPM), in conjunction with the Postal Service, has been working to implement a new Postal Service Health Benefits (PSHB) Program, as required under the new law.
-PSHB is a new, separate program within the Federal Employees Health Benefits (FEHB) Program and will be administered by OPM.
-Coverage under the PSHB Program will be effective January 1, 2025.
+Since then, the Office of Personnel Management (OPM), in conjunction with the Postal Service, implemented the new Postal Service Health Benefits (PSHB) Program, as required under the new law.
+PSHB is the new, separate program within the Federal Employees Health Benefits (FEHB) Program administered by OPM.
+Coverage under the PSHB Program became effective January 1, 2025.
 Below is a list of facts regarding the PSHB Program for current annuitants:

-4. If you are an annuitant as of January 1, 2025, and not currently participating in Medicare Part B, you ARE NOT required to enroll in Medicare Part B to continue your health insurance coverage in the new PSHB Program.
-Participation in Medicare Part B is voluntary; however, enrollment in Medicare Part B may reduce your overall costs for health care-related expenses and may provide greater value.
+- If you were an annuitant as of January 1, 2025, and were not participating in Medicare Part B, you ARE NOT required to enroll in Medicare Part B to continue your health insurance coverage in the new PSHB Program.
+Participation in Medicare Part B is voluntary; however, enrollment in Medicare Part B may reduce your overall costs for health care-related expenses and may provide greater value in the future.

-2. Note: If you are an annuitant as of January 1, 2025, and are already enrolled in Medicare Part B, you ARE required to remain enrolled in Medicare Part B to continue coverage under PSHB.
+- Note: If you were an annuitant as of January 1, 2025, and were already enrolled in Medicare Part B, you ARE required to remain enrolled in Medicare Part B to continue coverage under PSHB.

-7. As a general rule, spousal and family member PSHB coverage is based on the primary subscriber’s eligibility.
-If the primary subscriber is not required to join Medicare Part B, neither will dependent family members.
-Likewise, if you qualify for the SEP, so will your covered family members.
+- As a rule, spousal and family member PSHB coverage is based on the primary subscriber’s eligibility.
+If the primary subscriber is not required to join Medicare Part B, neither will dependent family members

 Email – retirementbenefits@usps.gov